-This Tweetchat is hosted by David Darwent, course tutor on the SHOOC .
-Dave currently leads Post 16 Professional Practice modules and Mentor Training, and is a tutor to PGCE and Certificate of Education trainees in the Teacher Education Department in the Sheffield Institute of Education at Sheffield Hallam University.
-In March 2017 he will take up the post of Faculty E-learning Technologist, supporting the Sheffield Institute of Education to develop its e-Learning provision.
+David Darwent leads Post 16 Professional Practice modules and Mentor Training, and is a tutor to PGCE and Certificate of Education trainees in the Teacher Education Department in the Sheffield Institute of Education.
+In March 2017 he took up the post of Faculty E-learning Technologist, supporting the Sheffield Institute of Education to develop its e-Learning provision.
+In this blogpost he develops a conversation about approaches to mentors’ professional development.

 Nurturing by nature or design: approaches to professional development of mentors